nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ---

 **ConText** is a desktop app that allows for managing contacts quickly via text commands.
-It is optimised for use via an in-app Command Line Interface (CLI), while still having the benefits of a Graphical User Interface (GUI).
+It is optimized for use via an in-app Command Line Interface (CLI), while still having the benefits of a Graphical User Interface (GUI).

 It has useful features relevant to NUS SoC students: